 A: The call for proposals (CFP) PTHC 2018 will open in November 2016 for general and professional track.

 Q: What is the Professional Track?

 A: PTHC has a professional track that offers two days of accredited programming for Medical, Behavioral Health, Legal and (new in 2017) Education professionals.
 These programs provide professionals with the training to offer trans-competent services, and trans-inclusive spaces.
 CME, CNE, CLE and CEU credits will be available, and in 2017 we hope to offer ACT 48 credits for educators.
 Medical, behavioral health, legal and education professionals must register and pay for these tracks in advance order to receive continuing education credits in trans competency.
 Due to limited space, only pre-registered, paying attendees will be permitted to attend these workshops

 Q: How do I register for the Professional Track?

 A: Registration will open in June.
-Please check back to register and pay on-line at that time.
+Click the registration tab to register on-line.

 Q: What is advertising, vending, sponsoring?